Susanne Bier

 Susanne Bier (/da/; born 15 April 1960) is a Danish filmmaker.
 Bier is the first female director to collectively receive an Academy Award (Foreign Film), a Golden Globe Award, a European Film Award (for In a Better World) and a Primetime Emmy Award (for directing The Night Manager).

-Bier made her feature film debut with Freud's Leaving Home (1991).
+Bier made her feature film debut with Freud Leaving Home (1991).
 She has directed a string of films including Open Hearts (2002), Brothers (2004), After the Wedding (2006), and In a Better World (2010), where In a Better World won the Academy Award for Best International Feature Film.
 She directed the English-language films Things We Lost in the Fire (2007), Love Is All You Need (2012), Serena (2014), and Bird Box (2018).

 On television, she directed the BBC One / AMC miniseries The Night Manager (2016) earning the Primetime Emmy Award for Outstanding Directing for a Limited or Anthology Series or Movie.
 She also directed the HBO psychological miniseries The Undoing (2020), the Showtime historical anthology series The First Lady (2022), and the Netflix mystery series The Perfect Couple (2024).

 Early life and education

 Susanne Bier was born to a Jewish family in Copenhagen, Denmark on 15 April 1960.
-The family of her father, Rudolf Salomon Baer (born 1930), emigrated from Germany to Denmark in 1933 after Hitler's rise to power.
+The family of her father, Rudolf Salomon Bier (born 1930), emigrated from Germany to Denmark in 1933 after Hitler's rise to power.
 The family of her mother, Heni (née Jonas; born 1936), emigrated to Denmark from Russia at the beginning of the 20th century, to escape rising antisemitism.
 In 1943, the two families fled from Denmark to Sweden, together with most Danish Jews, to escape the deportation to the Nazi death camps.
 Three years after the end of World War II, they returned to Denmark.
 The effects of the Holocaust caused Bier's parents to instill the strong moral values and principles into their children.
 Later, the importance of human resilience and dignity would be a recurring theme in her films.

 During her schooling, she attended Niels Steensens Gymnasium.
 In interviews for the media as an adult, Bier describes herself as lacking in social skills as a child, who liked to play football with boys and preferred reading books to interacting with others.
 After high school, citing a desire to reconnect with her Jewish roots, she studied art at the Bezalel Academy of Arts and Design in Jerusalem.
 Later she would study architecture at the Architectural Association in London before finally returning to film and graduating from the National Film School of Denmark in 1987.
 De Saliges (1987), Bier's graduation film, won first prize at the Munich film school festival and was subsequently distributed by Channel Four.